 Hopefully, we all know about the very basic maid of honor responsibilities that goes along with plenty of other duties among the bridal party – but what about the lesser known duties?

-Not all maid of honors and bridesmaids know exactly what they have to do and what they need to help with, which can be extremely frustrating for the bride – who already has her hands full with other wedding planning duties (and family drama, of course!)
+Not all maid of honors and bridesmaids know exactly what they have to do and which wedding tasks they need to help with.
+This can be extremely frustrating for the bride – who already has her hands full with other wedding planning duties (and family drama, of course!)

 To clarify on the Maid / Matron of Honor: The Maid of Honor is not married, but the Matron of Honor is.
 Their duties and responsibilities remain the same.

-Among the regular duties of the maid of honor, these are included:
+What are the regular duties of the maid of honor?

 - Being available to the bride at all times